Friday, March 22, 2013

 • Charles (b.1891, d.1970) - never married and lived most of his life with his parents and then with one or more of his sisters.
 He was noted in census records as a clerk at the Board of Trade.
 Family stories say he had a seat on the board and lost it in the Great Depression.
 Census records also indicate that he was a veteran and he was of the right age to serve in WWI but it is unclear if he did.

 • Edward (b.1902, d.1982) - twin of Frederick, married Gladys Calcott in 1933.
-They had one daughter, Audrey.
-According to the 1930 census (and prior to his marriage), Edward was employed as an auto mechanic.
-Edward and Gladys lived in Oak Park, Illinois for a time and later retired to Florida.
+They had two daughters, Audrey and Janet.
+According to the 1930 census (and prior to his marriage), Edward was employed as an auto mechanic and later worked for the Water Department in Oak Park.
+Edward and Gladys lived in Oak Park, first in the Louis Goldner 2-flat and then at 1042 South Clinton Street.
+They later retired to Florida and are buried in New Port Richey.

 • Frederick (b.1902, d.1985) - twin of Edward, married Alice Eis in about 1926.
 According to both the 1930 and 1940 census, they were living in Forest Park, Illinois and Frederick was employed as a clerk in a broker’s office.
 They had two children, Alice Joyce and Donald.
 Frederick and Alice also retired to Florida.

-Annie Pazel died in 1937 and Louis followed three years later.
+Anna Pazel died in 1937 and it was noted in her obituary that she was a member of the Order of the Eastern Star (O.E.S.), Circle Chapter 888.
+Louis died three years later.
 They are buried at Oak Ridge Cemetery in the western suburbs of Chicago.
 Their son, Charles is in the same plot and daughters Annie and Emma (and husbands) are nearby.
+The twins, Edward and Frederick are buried in Florida and Louise is buried with her husband in Monroe, Wisconsin.

-The gravesite of Annie Pazel at Oakridge Cemetery.
+The gravesite of Louis Goldner and Anna Pazel at Oakridge

 Additional Information: